Rita of Cascia: Early life

 Rita gave a public pardon at Paolo's funeral to her husband's murderers.
 Paolo Mancini's brother, Bernardo, was said to have continued the feud and hoped to convince Rita's sons to seek revenge.
 Bernardo convinced Rita's sons to leave their manor and live at the Mancini villa ancestral home.
 As her sons grew, their characters began to change as Bernardo became their tutor.
 Rita's sons wished to avenge their father's murder.
 Rita, fearing that her sons would lose their souls, tried to dissuade them from retaliating, but to no avail.
 She asked God to remove her sons from the cycle of vendettas and prevent mortal sin and murder.
 Her sons died of dysentery a year later, which pious Catholics believe was God's answer to her prayer, taking them by natural death rather than risk them committing a mortal sin punishable by Hell.

+According to the 18th-century hagiographer Carlo Massini, it was Rita herself who had prayed that God would kill her sons rather than allow them to avenge their father.

 Later life

 After the deaths of her husband and sons, Rita desired to enter the monastery of Saint Mary Magdalene in Cascia, but was turned away.
 Although the convent acknowledged Rita's good character and piety, the nuns were afraid of being associated with her due to the scandal of her husband's violent death and because she was not a virgin.
-However, Rita persisted in her cause and was given a condition before the convent could accept her: the task of reconciling her family with her husband's murderers.
+However, Rita persisted in her cause and was given a condition before the convent could accept her; she was given the task of reconciling her family with her husband's murderers.
 She implored her three patron saints (John the Baptist, Augustine of Hippo, and Nicholas of Tolentino) to assist her, and she set about the task of establishing peace between the hostile parties of Cascia.
 Popular religious tales recall that the bubonic plague, which ravaged Italy at the time, infected Bernardo Mancini, causing him to relinquish his desire to feud any longer with the Chiqui family.
-She was able to resolve the conflicts between the families and, at the age of thirty-six, was allowed to enter the monastery.
+She was able to resolve the conflicts between the families, and at the age of 36, was allowed to enter the monastery.